Compendium solar spectrum formation

 Understanding the solar spectrum has come a long way but isn't there yet.
 The basic physics was well understood by the 1970s -- no dark matter nor dark energy in the solar atmosphere.\footnote{For a conflicting speculation search ADS with {\em abs:"axion quark" and "solar orbiter"} (not to be cited).} Numerical modeling started about then with the advent of electronic computing which was welcome because analytic theory had reached its limit in \citetads{1952bmtp.book.....K}.
 Numerical study provided great insights even though initially mostly within the misleading straitjacket of plane-parallel atmospheres.
-Nowadays the major challenge is to obtain realistic spectrum synthesis from realistic solar-atmosphere simulations to provide guidance to interpret high-quality observations conveying solar truth -- with the proviso that {\em ``simulations are great tools but still toys''\/} (Mart{\'{\i}}nez-Sykora).
+Nowadays the major challenge is to obtain realistic spectrum synthesis from realistic solar-atmosphere simulations to provide guidance to interpret high-quality observations conveying solar truth -- with the proviso that {\em ``simulations are great tools but still toys''\/} (J.\,Mart{\'{\i}}nez-Sykora).
 Full 3D(t) synthesis of all spectral features for every voxel at all times of a RADYN-style 3D(t) MHD-etc simulation is a bridge too far, so that the simulation synthesis frontier lies in clever shortcuts (reviews by \citeads{2019AdSpR..63.1434P} and \citeads{2020LRSP...17....3L}; NSE simplification on \linkrjrpage{2019SoPh..294..165R}{20}{p.\,20} of \citeads{2019SoPh..294..165R}).

-Shortcuts as adopting 1.5D columnar synthesis ignoring non-radial matter and radiation gradients, Holweger-style ``inversion'' with NLTE masking, neglect of NLTE ultraviolet scattering and neglect of NLT memory by assuming SE may be as misleading as believing plane-parallel models -- but just as those they may be educational steps along the way.
+Shortcuts as adopting 1.5D columnar synthesis ignoring non-radial matter and radiation gradients, Holweger-style ``inversion'' suffering NLTE masking, neglect of ultraviolet NLS scattering and NLW interlocking, ignoring NLT memory by assuming SE may be as misleading as believing plane-parallel models -- but just as those they may be educational steps along the way.